 An improper purpose would include where the director uses a power to obtain advantage for themselves or someone else.

 This is not an assessment of whether a business decision was a good or a bad decision.
 Rather, it is an assessment of how and why a particular power was used, and whether this is consistent with the purpose for which the power was given.
 For example, where directors issue new shares, was the share issue intended to raise money for the company or were the shares issued for a collateral purpose such as delivering control of the company to a particular person, ensuring that the directors remain on the board or obtaining some financial benefit for a director?

-Sections 182 and 183 of the Act require that a director must not improperly use their position, or improperly use information obtained because they are or have been a director, officer or employee of the company, to:
+The Corporations Act requires that a director must not improperly use their position or information obtained because they are or have been a director, to: